BirdeeHub/birdeeSystems/common/birdeevim/README.md

 - Does it work completely differently from lz.n despite having more or less the same spec fields?
-  - Yes, although it shares some handler code.
+  - Yes, although it shares some handler code where they parse their field from the spec.

 - Has it been released yet?
 No, although it might be eventually.